ashleyfrancisco06/picfix/final-project.md

 ---

+## Submission

+###### How do we turn in the project?

+* As you make code changes, **frequently commit and push to GitHub Enterprise**.
+Then, create an issue ticket on this repository where the title includes your name and the name of your application.

+In the body of the ticket include:

+1. Link to your deployed app
+2. Link to the project GitHub repo
+3. Wins, struggles, comments, etc...

+---

 ## About Plagiarism

 Plagiarism is a serious offense and grounds for expulsion.
 Our entire policy can be found [in the wiki](https://github.com/ga-students/wdi-nyc-purple-rain-students/wiki/General-Assembly-Plagiarism-Policy).